 Were steroids available during Steve Reeves’ career?

-According to the information in the public domain anabolic steroids were discovered in the 30s.
+According to the information in the public domain, anabolic steroids were discovered in the 30s.

 Clinical trials on humans, involving either oral doses or injections of testosterone propionate, began as early as 1937.

-Testosterone propionate is mentioned in a letter to the editor of Strength and Health magazine in 1938; this is the earliest known reference to an anabolic steroid in a U.S. weightlifting or bodybuilding magazine.
+Testosterone propionate is mentioned in a letter to the editor of Strength and Health magazine in 1938.
+This is the earliest known reference to an anabolic steroid in a U.S. weightlifting or bodybuilding magazine.

-Sergio Oliva Believed Reeves Used Anabolic Steroids
+Sergio Oliva Said that Reeves Was on Anabolic Steroids

-In an interview conducted by Brian D. Johnston the legendary bodybuilder Sergio Oliva stated the following:
+In an interview conducted by Brian D. Johnston, the legendary bodybuilder Sergio Oliva stated the following:

 BDJ: Could you relay your own experience with drug use?